scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Awkward 1.x
 -----------

-The first widely used version of Awkward Array was released in September 2018 as a pure Python module, in which all of the columnar operations were implemented using NumPy.
+The first widely used version of Awkward Array (0.x) was released in September 2018 as a pure Python module, in which all of the columnar operations were implemented using NumPy.
 This library was successful, but limited, since some data transformations are difficult or impossible to write without explicit loops.

-In August 2019, we began a half-year project to rewrite the library in C++, isolating all of the array manipulations in a "CPU kernels" library that can be swapped for "GPU kernels."
-This project is complete, though transitioning users from the original "Awkward 0.x" to the new "Awkward 1.x" is not.
+In August 2019, we began a half-year project to rewrite the library in C++ (1.x), isolating all of the array manipulations in a "CPU kernels" library that can be swapped for "GPU kernels."
+Apart from the implementation of the "GPU kernels," this project is complete, though users are still transitioning from the original "Awkward 0.x" to the new "Awkward 1.x," which are both available as separate libraries in PyPI.

-Figure :ref:`awkward-1-0-layers` shows how the new library is organized:
+Figure :ref:`awkward-1-0-layers` shows how Awkward 1.x is organized:

 * the high-level interface is in Python,
 * the array nodes (managing node hierarchy and ownership/lifetime) are in C++, accessed through pybind11,
-* an alternate implementation of array navigation was written for functions that are compiled by Numba,
+* an alternate implementation of array navigation was written for Python functions that are compiled by Numba,
 * array manipulation algorithms (without memory management) are independently implemented as "CPU kernels" and "GPU kernels" plugins.
 The kernels' interface is pure C, allowing for reuse in other languages.

 .. figure:: figures/awkward-1-0-layers.pdf